christo/benchvice/README.md

 For Sargon

 * [ ] investigate binary monitor protocol.
 The text commands appear to have changed a lot over time and parsing natural language output seems brittle
+  * [ ] try asynchronous socket implementation of `vice_connect.py`
 * [ ] Q: do we need to set the keyboard buffer size when sending keys?
 * [ ] read general game state from memory
     * [ ] computer is thinking?